1. What is docetaxel?

 Effects on the blood

-If the number of blood cells is too low, your next course of treatment may be delayed or the dose of the chemotherapy reduced.
+You’ll have regular blood tests.
+If these show the number of blood cells is too low, your next cycle of treatment may be delayed or the dose of chemotherapy reduced.

 Risk of infection

-When the white blood cells fall below a certain level, it’s known as neutropenia.
-Not having enough white blood cells can increase the risk of getting an infection.
+Not having enough white blood cells can increase your risk of getting an infection.

 Signs of an infection